Skip to main content

 • Oversee the development, review and integrity of assessment within each unit of study.

-• Appoint an educational integrity coordinator and, where appropriate, additional nominated academics as decision-makers.
+• Appoint a Faculty Educational Integrity Coordinator and, where appropriate, additional Nominated Academics as decision-makers.

 • Maintain consistent, procedurally fair decision-making and high standards of academic integrity within your faculty.